samaradel/www_threefold/www.threefoldtoken.com/content/faq/threefold-technology-faq.md

 Our Zero OS is ideally suited for Edge infrastructure which requires automation, self-healing and hyper-distribution.

 Our Zero-Nodes are Secure, Self Driving and Green.
 Our “Zero” components are super simple - the Zero-OS has no filesystem, no volume driver, no shell (terminal), no SSH server, etc. which results in better security, fast installation and does not require upgrades.
-Also our Zero Nodes are plug and play “self driving” for Hosters who are not technical.
+Also our Zero Nodes are plug and play “self driving” for TF Miners who are not technical.

 [see our magical Zero-Node blog](/information/magical-zero-node/)